hashicorp/boundary/README.md

 controllers and workers; and one for encrypting secret values in the database, which only needs to be accessible to controllers.
-You can change these keys over time, and key derivation is used extensively to avoid key sprawl of these high-value keys.
+You can change these keys over time, and Boundary uses key derivation extensively to avoid key sprawl of these high-value keys.
 If available, other keys can be used for other purposes, such as recovery functionality and encryption of sensitive values in Boundary's config file.